Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Revenue Gaps

 subject to the following constraints

 and finally The first four constraints, expressed in Eq.~\eqref{Eq:strong-x} and Eq.~\eqref{Eq:strong-t}, are just the standard restrictions to the allocation probabilities and expected transfers (recall the seller does not subsidize the buyer's consumption).
 The constraints in Eq.~\eqref{Eq:strong-IR} are the participation constraints, and the ones in Eq.~\eqref{Eq:strong-BF} are the ex-post budget feasibility constraints.
 It's more interesting to consider the last two incentive compatibility constraints. \autoref{Eq:strong-IC-d} prevents type $(v_1,w_1)$ from selecting the lottery designed for type $(v_2,w_2)$; likewise \autoref{Eq:strong-IC-u} prevents $(v_2,w_2)$ from choosing the lottery designed for $(v_1,w_1)$.
-In both constraints, no budget affordability is taken into account. \footnote{We define this mechanism on the support of the random vector $(V,W)$ instead of $\R_+^2$ for simplicity.}
+In both constraints, no budget affordability is taken into account.

 We first observe that the mechanism $\{(x_1,s_1) = (1,B), (x_2,s_2) = (0,0)\}$, i.e., selling the good for a posted price of $B$, is not a feasible solution to the above linear program.
 To see this, notice that this mechanism violates the incentive constraint in \autoref{Eq:strong-IC-u}.
 In reality, of course, type $(v_2,w_2)$ cannot afford to pay the price of $B$ for the object, since her budget is just $1 < B$, but the incentive constraint does not take affordability into account.